JericWang/jericwang.github.io/_pages/about.md

 <font size="6">Honors & Professional Services:</font>

-Professor Wang is a recipient of the Changjiang Scholar award (Ministry of Education) and a Fellow of the <a href="https://www.china-cic.cn/">China Institute of Communications</a>.
+Professor Wang is the <b>Changjiang Scholar </b> (Ministry of Education) and Fellow of the <a href="https://www.china-cic.cn/">China Institute of Communications</a>.

 He is consistently ranked among Stanford’s World’s Top 2% Scientists.

 Expert Roles: